Bethany, Ontario

 Bethany is an unincorporated village in the Canadian province of Ontario, within the single-tier municipality of Kawartha Lakes.
 Bethany is centred on Highway 7A.
-It is located a few kilometers west of Peterborough, the largest city in the area.
+It is located 27 kilometers west of Peterborough, the largest city in the area.

 It is a gateway community, where since 2000 there has been significant real-estate development, mostly in the form of individual dwellings.
 To the north are downhill and cross-country ski areas, mostly accessible by paved county roads.

 History

 By 1869, Bethany was a village with a population of 300 in the Township of Manvers, then part of Durham County.
 It was a station of the Port Hope, Lindsay and Beaverton Railway.
 Since a stream passing through the village afforded power for machinery, it was a good position for a foundry, agricultural implement works and a tannery.
 The average cost of improved lands was $35 per acre while wild lands were valued at $23.